adriantanasa/db2-rest-client/README.md

 ### construct

-Accept an config object as input with the following parameters
+Accept an config object as input with the following properties:

 - credentials - {userid: '...', password:'...'} as per Db2 on Cloud credentials page

 - uri - URI of the DB2 REST api (check the example above for V3)

-- pollingWait - Number of polling retries before aborting a job
+- pollingWait - Waiting time (ms) between polling requests

-- pollingMaxRetries - Waiting time (ms) between polling requests
+- pollingMaxRetries - Number of polling retries before aborting a job

 ### request